neeko0222/calc/README.md

 Out of my 3 weeks of coding, I spent the first two weeks learning html and setting up my enviorment.

-Any tips zomglings? or any one else out there!
+Any tips zomglings? or any one else out there! also i forgot i made a github in highschool so thats why it shows 2 contributors